-Reduce the number of polluting vehicles on our streets and begin the transition away from vehicles powered by fossil fuels.
+The City of Copen Reduce the number of polluting vehicles on our streets and begin the reduce the modal s transition away from vehicles powfic.
+The goal is, that ered by fossil fuels. of the trips in the by car, minimum 33